Here are some examples: Please see Programme Support also for many ideas.

 Click here for an Interactive Google map showing Waitomo attractions, services and accommodations.

 Health and Physical Education: Go adventure caving with The Legendary Black Water Rafting Company or try abseiling, team building exercises, and caving on Stubbs Farm.
-There’s indoor rock-climbing at Harvest Rock Indoor Climbing Wall, or for something more sedate try bushwalking through the karst landscape of an old cave system at Ruakuri Reserve.
+Try bushwalking through the karst landscape of an old cave system at Ruakuri Reserve.
+Or for something more leisurely, try the new Otorohanga Leisure Park activities.

 Cost to schools: $3 Students $3.00 each adult.
 Teachers free.